– General Introduction –

 → Internet Persona ←

 Polk was very active in the News, Views and Gossip topic on the 2+2 Forums at the start of his career.
-He started his YouTube channel in 2016 where he uploads poker hand analysis, poker news recaps and occasionally, vlogs.
-As of now he has 309,000 subscribers.
+He started his YouTube channel in 2016 where he uploads poker hand analysis, poker news recaps, and occasionally, vlogs.
+As of now, he has 330,000 subscribers.
 That is behind Daniel Negreanu who has 499,000 – however, Polk still beats him in terms of monthly views, so he can still be considered the most popular poker channel on YouTube.
-In addition, Polk has a cryptocurrency channel with 167,000 subscribers and a third channel where he posts miscellaneous content with 45,000 subs.
+In addition, Polk has a cryptocurrency channel with 166,000 subscribers and a third channel where he posts his podcast episodes with 40,000 subs.

 → Sponsorships ←